-Serotonin is one of the chemicals that gets released in the brain, leading to a sense of ellation, and this is the feeling that people are usually looking for when they take MDMA.
+Serotonin is one of the chemicals that gets released in the brain, leading to a sense of elation, and this is the feeling that people are usually looking for when they take MDMA.
 This leads to them wanting to take more and more of it, as their body becomes more resistant to the impact it has over time.

-There are also longer lasting impacts on the brain that might not be noticed right away by someone who has only recently started taking MDMA as a recreational user.
+There are also longer-lasting impacts on the brain that might not be noticed right away by someone who has only recently started taking MDMA as a recreational user.
 They might, for example, find that they start to become more depressed over time as they take the drug more and more.

 This might sound contradictory after we discussed the fact that lots of people chase a feeling of elation when they take MDMA, but those positive feelings tend to be harder to achieve over time, and that’s when some people start to fall into a depression or begin to feel other kinds of mental health side effects from taking the drug too much or too often.

-It’s beloved that MDMA also impairs the way in which our memories work.
+It’s believed that MDMA also impairs the way in which our memories work.
 Again, this is an issue that relates to taking the drug too often and it’s a more long-term side effect that’s associated with MDMA.
-Studies have been done that have drawn a link between the memory problems and the use of MDMA.
+Studies have been done that have drawn a link between memory problems and the use of MDMA.

-More studies and research needs to be done to better understand the way in which this works and what the precise connection between the two is.
+More studies and research need to be done to better understand the way in which this works and what the precise connection between the two is.
 However, anecdotal evidence also backs this up as many heavy users of MDMA do report experiencing memory problems that they associate with their habit.

 Global Form Processing

-The processing of visual information is something that we all do on a daily basis and don’t need to think about it.
+The processing of visual information is something that we all do on a daily basis and don’t need to think about.
 However, this is another aspect of the brain’s functionality that can be damaged by taking too much MDMA.
 It’s a complex matter, but it’s something that we know to be linked to MDMA usage.

 This is seen in the way in which we process local orientation information.
-Getting around, understanding a route and being able to follow directions are all things that can be impacted by this.
+Getting around, understanding a route, and being able to follow directions are all things that can be impacted by this.
 It stops the individual from being able to take that information and build it into a global form precept, hence the term global form processing.

 Impaired Impulse Control

-People who are under the influence of MDMA tend to find it harder to control their impulses, and this is something that can lead them to doing things that they wouldn’t ordinarily do when they were sober.
+People who are under the influence of MDMA tend to find it harder to control their impulses, and this is something that can lead them to do things that they wouldn’t ordinarily do when they were sober.
 And the impetus behind all of this, of course, lies in the brain.

 MDMA impacts the brain and changes the way in which we process information and make decisions.
-Our sense of risk, danger and safety are all badly impacted and it’s one of the reasons why impulse control can suffer when a person is using MDMA.
+Our sense of risk, danger, and safety are all badly impacted and it’s one of the reasons why impulse control can suffer when a person is using MDMA.
 A lot of dangerous decisions are made under the influence of MDMA.